 Females lay eggs in spring and summer during the migration journey, and in this way new Monarchs are able to take up the baton.
-The foodplants of the larvae include various milkweeds (Asclepius species - pictured on the left) as well as daisies (Asteraceae), Wild Carrot (Daucus carota), thistles and teasels.
+The foodplants of the larvae include various milkweeds and silkweeds (including the Bristle-fruited Silkweed Gomphocarpus fruticosus pictured below) as well as daisies (Asteraceae), Wild Carrot (Daucus carota), thistles and teasels.
 The eggs hatch in about four days, and the yellow-and-black caterpillars feed on the host plant for about two weeks before pupating.
-Two weeks later the adult butterfly emerges
+Two weeks later the adult butterfly emerges.

 The brightly coloured Monarch has two valuable defence mechanisms: it tastes awful (the degree depending on which host plant it fed on during the larval stage) to most birds that would otherwise prey upon it, and it contains strong toxins.
 (Milkweeds are poisonous, and from them the Monarch accumulates cardenolides (cardiac glycosides).
 Milkweed species vary greatly in their cardenolide content, and so also, therefore, do Monarchs butterflies.
 (Milkweeds do not occur in the wild in Britain.)

 Reduction in forest cover is a major threat to the survival of the Monarch, whose numbers are reported to have plummeted in recent years.